gerardroche/gerardroche.github.io/_posts/2023-05-25-monokai-free-a-sublime-text-color-scheme.md

 For example, the following settings make:

-- the cursor color a bright yellow
+- the cursor color a vibrant yellow
-- the caret style square
+- the block caret style square
 - the selections style square
 - the line highlight a tint of blue